Leaking hatchway doors are a nuisance for homeowners who'd like their basement to be dry -- especially in a finished basement.

 After the hatchway is installed in place, metal doors are fixed on top.
 If necessary, the stairs are built inside, and the construction is completed.
 These hatchways are usually not sealed to the foundation walls.

 Our solutions install quickly and are backed by a written lifetime warranty!
 To schedule your basement waterproofing quote free of charge and with NO obligation, contact us today!
-We serve throughout Montana and Wyoming, including Billings, Big Sky, Bozeman and many surrounding areas nearby.
+We serve throughout Montana and Wyoming, including Missoula, Billings, Bozeman and many surrounding areas nearby.

 (Above) A hatchway entrance constructed separately from the rest of the home.
 This makes it vulnerable to flooding from many different areas.

 (Below) This diagram of a flooding hatchway entrance shows how water flows in from around the hatchway doors, through wall cracks, and where the hatchway door and your foundation walls meet.